DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - A power like Wraith in apex legends.
 We disappear for a short time and reappear somewhere else.
 - Blink like Dishonored or that one guy in [Valorant](<#Valorant>)
 - Put down a mine
+	- Regular fire mine
+	- Gravity mine - When enemies activate the mine, every enemy within a certain spherical range gets sucked in

 ## Movement